track-gap-ana/filter/README.md

 # microNN_filter
 The following lines and defaults in the code are for cobalt users.
 Samples need to be redirected if using other machines.
+## 0. Prime simulation with Base Processing
+Base process for filter studies done with online processing.

+### Usage:
+#### Required:
+`--type`, `--outdir`, `--config_samples`,
+config_samples.yaml
+- sig subdirs
+- gcd file path
+- production version (zodiac nomenclature)

+### Options:
+`--sig_path`
+`--fast`

+### Example usage:
+`python src/trackgapana.py --type online --outdir /data/user/vparrish/llp_ana/online`

+### Existing Pass3 Filters
+Pull and checkout desired branch
 ## 1. Variable Calculator:

 #### Background samples:
 Running to `--redo` the csv files already created with 100 events, explicit calling of the hist flags, and the type of histogram you're making is for later stack plots.
-Running `--withbkg` means you are doing bkg *only* histograming.
+Running `--withbkg` means you are doing bkg *only* calculations and stack booking.

 `python src/trackgapana.py --redo --var --type stack --withbkg `